-For this model, if the HFMI applicant is not a State agency that administers SNAP, then the applicant will need to partner with a State eHIP grantee or with a State that has or is in the process of developing the EBT-integrated infrastructure to implement this model within the project's period of operation.
+For this model, if the HFMI applicant is not a State agency that administers SNAP, then the applicant will need to partner with a State that has or is in the process of developing the EBT-integrated infrastructure to implement this model within the project's period of operation.
+Due to current EBT system limitations, States that have already implemented EBT-integrated incentives and whose incentives are active will not be able to operate HFMI via EBT in parallel.
+Requirements for a letter of commitments demonstrating partnership with a State are outlined in number 8 below.